 Equality was the premise of this Black Lives Matters march but — wow — did other lessons pour in.
 I didn’t even have to prompt my little man to discuss it.
 The energy of the crowd, the chants, the solidarity, all of that was taught through the crowds’ actions.

-Should you march with your kids?
+Should attend a protest march with your kids?

 Calling for equality alongside people of all colors, ethnicities, social classes and more was enough to prove that I made the right decision.